 Be in good standing |

-The organization or individual administering the program and/or activities are in good financial standing |
+The organization or individual administering the program and/or activities are in good financial standing and have no open Public Conduct inquiry cases. |

 Align with Recreation Framework |

-The organization or individual demonstrate alignment with the City’s Recreation Framework principles |
+The organization or individual follows and is an example of the City’s Recreation Framework. |

-If you meet all the above criteria you can apply to become a qualified program provider.
-Email sports@burlington.ca with details of your programs, types of space required and information about your organization.
-For more information on how to become a qualified program provider, please contact sports@burlington.ca.
-We are committed to working together with you to meet your space needs, whether you require indoor or outdoor facilities.
+We are committed to working together with you to meet your space needs, whether you need indoor or outdoor facilities.
 Our goal is to ensure that you have a great experience renting our facilities and providing valuable programs to the community.
-Thank you for considering the City of Burlington as your space provider. |
+Thank you for considering the City of Burlington as your space provider.

 Facility type | Space allocation season |